joelcpinheiro/joelcpinheiro.github.io/tips.md

 #### Nginx(Reverse Proxy)

-See instructions on the link of the project, <a href="https://github.com/joelcpinheiro/revproxy-nginx">this link</a>
+See instructions on the link of the project, on <a href="https://github.com/joelcpinheiro/revproxy-nginx">this link.</a>

 #### Docker Swarm implementation on CentOS 7 with steps...
 #### I use 3 managers in Docker Swarm